-STATEMENT OF STEVEN D. AITKEN ACTING ADMINISTRATOR OFFICE OF INFORMATION AND REGULATORY AFFAIRS OFFICE OF MANAGEMENT AND BUDGET BEFORE THE
+STATEMENT OF STEVEN D. AITKEN FORMER ACTING ADMINISTRATOR OFFICE OF INFORMATION AND REGULATORY AFFAIRS OFFICE OF MANAGEMENT AND BUDGET BEFORE THE

-SUBCOMMITTEE ON COMMERCIAL AND ADMINISTRATIVE LAW OF THE
+SUBCOMMITTEE ON INVESTIGATIONS AND OVERSIGHT OF THE COMMITTEE ON SCIENCE AND TECHNOLOGY

-COMMITTEE ON THE JUDICIARY UNITED STATES HOUSE OF REPRESENTATIVES
+UNITED STATES HOUSE OF REPRESENTATIVES

-February 13, 2007
+April 26, 2007

-Chairman Sanchez, Ranking Member Cannon, and distinguished Members of this Subcommittee, thank you for inviting me to this hearing and for giving me the opportunity to testify before you today on the recently issued Executive Order 13422 and the related OMB Bulletin on Agency Good Guidance Practices.
+Chairman Miller, Ranking Member Sensenbrenner, and distinguished Members of this Subcommittee, thank you for inviting me to this hearing and for giving me the opportunity to testify before you today on Executive Order 13422, in which the President amended Executive Order 12866.

-I am Steven D. Aitken, the Acting Administrator of the Office of Information and Regulatory Affairs (OIRA), an office within the Office of Management and Budget (OMB).
+I am Steven D. Aitken.
+For a ten-month period, starting in June of last year and continuing into the first week of this month, I served as the Acting Administrator of the Office of Information and Regulatory Affairs (OIRA), an office within the Office of Management and Budget (OMB).
 I have worked at OMB for nearly 18 years.
-Except for the past eight months when I have served as OIRA's Acting Administrator, I have served in the Office of General Counsel at OMB, first as an Assistant General Counsel and then as Deputy General Counsel.
+Except for my service as OIRA's Acting Administrator, I have served in the Office of General Counsel at OMB, first as an Assistant General Counsel and then as Deputy General Counsel.
+I am testifying today solely and exclusively in my capacity as the former Acting Administrator of OIRA.

-A few weeks ago, on January 18th, the President issued Executive Order 13422, which made several amendments to Executive Order 12866 on "Regulatory Planning and Review."
+On January 18th, the President issued Executive Order 13422, which made several amendments to Executive Order 12866 on "Regulatory Planning and Review."
 The most important of these amendments relate, not to the regulations that Federal agencies develop, but rather to the guidance that Federal agencies develop and provide to the public.
 In addition, also on January 18th, the OMB Director issued the OMB Bulletin for Agency Good Guidance Practices.
 This is the final version of the bulletin that OMB issued in proposed form for public comment in November 2005.
+1

-As I will go on to explain, the Bulletin and the recent Executive Order share a common goal: namely, the good-government objective of improving the way that the Federal government does business - by increasing the quality, public participation, and accountability of agency guidance documents and their development and use.
-Moreover, as I will further explain, the Bulletin and the new Executive Order will operate in a complementary fashion to improve agency guidance documents.
-For this reason, in order to explain the Executive Order's guidance provision, it is first necessary to explain the common background for both the Bulletin and the
+The Executive Order and Bulletin share a common goal: namely, the good-government objective of improving the way that the Federal government does business - by increasing the quality, public participation, and accountability of agency guidance documents and their development and use.
+Moreover, the Bulletin and the new Executive Order will operate in a complementary fashion to improve agency guidance documents.

-&lt;sup>1 Executive Order 13422 and the Final Bulletin are published in the Federal Register at, respectively, 72 FR 2763 (January 23, 2007), and 72 FR 3432 (January 25, 2007).
+1 Executive Order 13422 and the Final Bulletin are published in the Federal Register at, respectively, 72 FR 2763 (January 23, 2007), and 72 FR 3432 (January 25, 2007).
 OMB requested public comment on the proposed bulletin at 70 FR 71866 (November 30, 2005), and extended the comment period at 70 FR 76333 (December 23, 2005).
 These documents, along with the public comments that OMB received on the proposal and the OMB Director's memorandum issuing the Bulletin (Memorandum M-07-07), are available on OMB's website.
 The original version of Executive Order 12866, issued in 1993, was published in the Federal Register at 58 FR 51735 (October 4, 1993).
 Executive Order 12866 was previously amended once, in 2002, by Executive Order 13258, which was published in the Federal Register at 67 FR 9385 (February 26, 2002).

-Executive Order and then to explain how the Bulletin is designed to improve the way that agency guidance documents are developed, issued and used.
+For this reason, in order to explain the Executive Order's guidance provision, it is first necessary for me to outline briefly the common background for both the Bulletin and the Executive Order and then to explain, again briefly, how the Bulletin is designed to improve the way that agency guidance documents are developed, issued and used.
 I will then provide a description and explanation of the Executive Order's guidance provision.